uploadcare/uploadcare-wordpress/readme.txt

 == Installation ==

-Create your personal account at [Uploadcare](http://uploadcare.com/)

-Download the latest release.
+1. Download the latest release.
 The zip file contains the Wordpress plugin itself and all dependencies.

-Uzip file to your wp-content/plugins folder.
+2. Unzip file to your wp-content/plugins folder.

-Activate plugin at "Plugins" page inside your Wordpress admin.
+3. Activate plugin at "Plugins" page inside your Wordpress admin.

-Go to "Settings" -> "Uploadcare settings" and provide public and secret key for your account.
+4. Go to "Settings" -> "Uploadcare settings" and provide public and secret key for your account.
+To get your keys, create your FREE account at [Uploadcare](https://uploadcare.com/accounts/create/plan-based/2/)

+5. Create new post and feel yourself proud!

+Give us your feedback, feedback@uploadcare.com

 == Screenshots ==